ddmmbb-2/Resonance-Bottleneck-LLM-V2/README.md

 ---

-## ⭐ If you like this project
+## ⭐ Support the Project

-Give it a ⭐ on GitHub — it helps a lot!

----
+If you find this "Resonance + Reasoning" approach interesting, please give us a ⭐!